gluster/anthill/docs/Developers/Design/CRD_design.md

 ## AWS cluster, single AZ

 This provides a very simple, single availability zone deployment with most options remaining as default.
-The Gluster pods can be placed arbitrarity within the cluster, and the number of nodes can be scaled as required to meet capacity demands.
+The Gluster pods can be placed arbitrarily within the cluster, and the number of nodes can be scaled as required to meet capacity demands.